 How Much Does Window Installation Cost In Maplewood?

-The cost of window installation or replacement will be influenced by several factors, including the materials you choose, how difficult your windows are to access or install, and the number and size of the windows.
-On average, Maplewood homeowners will spend about $290 per window*.
+The amount you'll spend on window installation or replacement is influenced by a number of factors, including the materials you choose, how difficult your windows are to access or install, and the number and size of the windows.
+On average, Maplewood homeowners should expect to spend roughly $290 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows